Spinning Brownian motion: Proofs

+This construction makes the process $Z^*$ a spinning Brownian motion starting from $(x,s)$.
 To conclude this proof, we show that with a positive probability, the process $S$ can have ``almost'' independent and ``almost'' linearly independent increments over disjoint intervals of time.
-This is used to show that a conditioned version of $S$ has a density, or equivalently, that $S$ has a component with a density, in an appropriate open set.
+This is used to show that a conditioned version of $S$ has a density, or equivalently, that the law of $S$ is bounded below by a mesure with a density, in an appropriate open set.